afaqahmad-khan/Bachelors-Data-Sciences/README.md

-👋**Hi, I’m Afaq — Data Science Student**
+👋**Hi, I’m Afaq Ahmad ; Data Sciences Student**

-I’m currently pursuing my Bachelor’s in Data Science.
+I’m currently pursuing my Bachelors in Data Sciences.
 This profile contains my labs, assignments, and projects from my degree.
 It represents my learning journey as I continue to build skills in data and programming.

 📂**What You’ll Find Here**

-This repository includes my semester-wise lab work and course projects related to data science, programming, and real-world problem solving.
+This repository includes my lab work and course projects related to data science, programming, and real-world problem solving.

 🛠**Skills I’m Developing**